 The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays an important role in aiding low and moderate-income families qualify for mortgage loans.
 An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA offers mortgage insurance to the private lenders, enabling new homebuyers who might not qualify for a conventional mortgage loan, to obtain a mortgage.

 Interest rates with an FHA loan are usually the going interest rate, but the down payment for an FHA mortgage will be smaller than those of conventional loans.
 The down payment can go as low as 3 percent while the closing costs may be covered by the mortgage.

 - VA mortgages

 VA loans are backed by the U.S. Department of Veterans Affairs.
 Veterens and service people can receive a VA loan, which generally offers a low fixed rate of interest, no down payment, and reduced closing costs.
 Even though the VA does not actually provide the loans, it does issue a certificate of eligibility to qualify for a VA mortgage.

 You can fund your down payment using a second mortgage that closes at the same time as the first.
 Often the first mortgage covers 80% of the purchase amount and the "piggyback" is for 10%.
 Instead of the traditional 20 percent down payment, the buyer just has to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" situation, the seller commits to lend you part of his home equity to help you get your down payment funds.
-You would finance the largest portion of the purchase price with a traditional lending institution and finance the remaining amount with the seller.
-Often, this type of second mortgage has a higher rate of interest.
+In the option of a seller "carrying back a second mortgage," the you borrow a portion of the seller's home equity..
+In this scenario, you would borrow the majority of the purchase price from a traditional mortgage lending institution and borrow the remainder from the seller.
+Usually this type of second mortgage has a higher rate of interest.